 Times of Trial

-The Bible tells us that as Christians, we will face trials.
-In light of this truth, how should we face them?
-How do we stand strong in the midst of trials?
-Listen to this sermon on Romans 5:3-5 as Dr. Martyn Lloyd-Jones speaks on this topic and points to how Scripture tells us to face them.
-First, he begins by expressing that trials are a test of our faith; it shows if our faith is true or if it is based only on emotional experience.
+The Bible tells that Christians will face trials.
+In light of this truth, how should Christians face them and stand strong in the midst of trials?
+Listen to this sermon titled “Times of Trial” on Romans 5:3–5 as Dr. Martyn Lloyd-Jones speaks on this topic and points to how Scripture instructs to face them.
+First, he begins by expressing that trials are a test of our faith; it shows if the faith is true or if it is based only on emotional experience.
 He goes on to state that Christians with true faith will not face trials with grumblings or with a mindset of simply putting up with it.
 Rather, they will glory in their tribulations.
-When a trial is faced this way, it can become a time of growth and can strengthen our relationship with God.
-They can push us towards Him and help us see our need of Him.
-Trials can also build in us patience and can be a time where God refines us and teaches us things out of His love for us.
-He concludes the sermon by pointing to the fact that trials also point to the hope that Christians have ,and that helps us stand strong in the midst of any storm.
+When a trial is faced this way, it can become a time of growth and can strengthen one’s relationship with God.
+They can push one toward Him and help them see their need of Him.
+Trials can also build in patience and can be a time where God refines and teaches things out of His love for His chosen.
+He concludes this sermon on trials by showing that trials also point to the hope that Christians have and that helps them stand strong in the midst of any storm.